 I had just begun a trail run in early October when I felt a sharp pain in my left hip.
 In the past, if I ran too many consecutive days, I’d get a dull aching in my hip, but this time felt different.
 I took a week off from running because typically a little rest allowed the pain to subside and I could resume my exercise routine.
 Alas, when I tried again, I took barely twenty steps and I knew that something was amiss.

 The phone rang.
-It was my orthopaedic surgeon.
+It was my orthopedic surgeon.
 My left hip labrum was torn and would require surgery to fix it.
 It was early January and with that phone call, I knew my ice climbing season was completely wrecked.
 I had held out hope that I’d be able to salvage the latter part of the season as my tendinitis was finally getting better but now, with this additional diagnosis, I had to accept what I had been denying.
 My season was over.

 My dreams and goals slipped away as this new reality took over.
 I required fairly major surgery and the recovery period was lengthy – I didn’t know if I could return to the same standard of climbing that I was pursuing before.